 - All public areas on HMS Belfast identified as containing asbestos have been sealed or encapsulated and are inspected regularly by the ship’s maintenance team.

-- From time to time contractors licensed by the Health and Safety Executive will be on board HMS Belfast to carry out work that will remove or reduce the amount of asbestos on board.
+- From time to time licensed contractors will be on board HMS Belfast to carry out work that will remove or reduce the amount of asbestos on board.
 This work will, in accordance with the Asbestos Regulation, be conducted in a manner that will not put visitors at risk.

-- Groups must have the correct adult-to-student ratio of 1:10 (minimum).
+- Groups must have the correct adult-to-pupil [children] ratio of 1:10.

-- Lost pupils should make their way to the Quarter Deck, where staff will assist them in locating their supervising adult.
+- Lost pupils/children should make their way to the Quarter Deck, where staff will assist them in locating their supervising adult.

 - Alcohol may not be consumed on board.